xyz-leo/telegram-bot/README.md

 ### 1. Scheduling Reminders

 - Users can schedule reminders using the `/reminder` command.
-- Reminders can be simple text messages or calls to predefined handlers such as weather or news.
+- Reminders can be simple text messages or calls to predefined handlers such as weather or other stuff.
 - The scheduled reminders repeat daily at the specified time.
 - Scheduled tasks are stored persistently in a JSON file (`reminders.json`) under each user's chat ID.
 - On bot startup, all reminders are loaded from the JSON and scheduled automatically.